Building a Project Preview Component: Layers, Motion, and Adaptation

 </MorphingDialog>

 Links inside the dialog have a subtle magnetic pull.
-It’s easy to overdo this kind of affordance; I keep the intensity low so it reads as tactile, not sticky.
-Focus and escape are handled by the dialog, which keeps interactions predictable when you’re moving quickly.
+I keep the intensity low so it reads as tactile, not sticky.
+Focus and escape are handled by the dialog, which keeps interactions predictable.

-Given more time, I’d map brand assets to per-logo dark treatments rather than a blanket invert.
-I’d also make overlays more narrative: the profile layer could carry subtle motion or context about the project, not just decoration.
-And I’d experiment with a brief choreography on hover - staggered fades and micro parallax - to lean into the card’s cinematic frame without adding noise.
+Given more time, I'd make a few improvements: map brand assets to per-logo dark treatments rather than a blanket invert, make overlays more narrative so the profile layer carries context about the project rather than just decoration, and experiment with brief choreography on hover - staggered fades and micro parallax to lean into the card's cinematic frame without adding noise.

 Conclusion